 Here are some delicious recipes that use this Cauliflower Alfredo Sauce:

 - Join my Real Food Recipes Email Newsletter

 - View My Cauliflower Sauce Recipes index

 - Cut the onion and garlic into thin slices.
-Melt the butter in a skillet on low heat, add onion slices and garlic and saute covered on low until the onions are golden and caramelized (about 20 minutes).
+Melt the butter/coconut oil in a skillet on low heat, add onion slices and garlic and sauté covered on low until the onions are golden and caramelized (minimum 20 minutes).

 - Store the sauce in a container with a lid (like a mason jar) and place in the fridge, if not using right away.

-- Depending on the size of you blender, you can also double the recipe.
+- Depending on the size of your blender, you can also double the recipe.